sahildadhwal/CS-Dictionary/specs/pitch/starting pitch.md

 <p>In order to help quickly understand some key terms with strong context, it would facilitate us to create a dictionary for the glossary terms emerging from the field of computer science, with the priority of concise and easy to understand way.
 Also, it should be able to be more personal, since it accommodate people’s different learning styles.
 Compared to Googling, the dictionary has less redundancy and greater relevance. </p>

 ### Features
-<p>The first page consists a list of recently opened terms, for quick review of newly learned words. </p>
+<p>The first page consists of a list of recently opened terms, for a quick review of newly learned words.</p>

-<p>While the user is creating or editing their entries, it allows them to insert texts with different fonts, such as Bold and Italic, code blocks, and some simple multiple media contents such as images and short videos.
-Also, it should also have strong functionality of linking to other terms.
-This allows users to create their terms in various formats. </p>
+<p>While the user is creating or editing their entries, it allows them to insert texts with different fonts, such as Bold and Italic, code blocks, and some simple multiple media content such as images and short videos.
+It should also have strong functionality of linking to other terms.
+This allows users to create their terms in various formats.</p>

-<p>There is a tag field to assign tag for the term for easier categorization.
-The basic searching feature will return all the terms containing the input string. </p>
+<p>There is a tag field to assign a tag for the term for easier categorization.
+The basic searching feature will return all the terms containing the input string.</p>

-<p> A search feature bar that allows the user to search for the terms they have, by name.
+<p>A search feature bar that allows the user to search for the terms they have, by name.
 Additionally, the user will be able to filter by tag and date added.
-Searching is a key feature in any dictionary-like information management system. </p>
+Searching is a key feature in any dictionary-like information management system.

-<p>It allow users to save an unfinished definition as draft and continue editing later, since defining a unknown term an take time as a learning process. </p>
+It allows users to save an unfinished definition as a draft and continue editing later, since defining an unknown term can take time as a learning process.</p>

-<p>Another feature will be for users to upvote definitions that they find useful.</p>

 ### Priority
 1. The user input (inline hyperlinks to other terms).
 2. Search bar.
-3. Tags
+3. Tags.
 4. Draft feature, and able to edit after it.
 5. A section of links to related terms.
-6. Upvote feature.

 ## User Personas
 ### Persona 1